sandeep-srinivasan/Retail-SaaS-normalization_engine/README.md

-inside the "Normalization & Enrichment Workers" consuming from the `raw.products` Kafka topic. `RawProduct` in `schema.py` maps onto the message schema on that topic; `CanonicalProduct` maps onto a write into the `canonical_product` / `product_variant` / `platform_listing` tables.
-The `cluster_products` function in `dedup.py` would need to be reworked from a batch, in-memory operation into an incremental one, matching each new record against existing canonical products already in Postgres rather than reclustering from scratch, and using a blocking key (brand + coarse category) to avoid comparing every new record against the entire catalog.
+inside the "Normalization & Enrichment Workers" consuming from the `raw.products` Kafka topic. `RawProduct` in `schema.py` maps onto the message schema on that topic; `CanonicalProduct` maps onto a write into the `canonical_product` / `product_variant` / `platform_listing` tables, which `db.py` already approximates with real SQL (simplified to two tables rather than three, and SQLite rather than Postgres).
+The `cluster_products` function in `dedup.py` would need to be reworked from a batch, in-memory operation into an incremental one, matching each new record against existing canonical products already in the database rather than reclustering from scratch, and using a blocking key (brand + coarse category) to avoid comparing every new record against the entire catalog.

 ## Files

 ```
-Retail-SaaS-normalization_engine/
+normalization_engine/
 ├── schema.py               # RawProduct / ExtractedAttributes / CanonicalProduct
 ├── attribute_extractor.py  # title -> structured attributes
 ├── dedup.py                # clustering of likely-duplicate raw records
+├── db.py                   # SQLite persistence (canonical_product, platform_listing)
-├── main.py                 # end-to-end pipeline runner
+├── main.py                 # end-to-end pipeline runner: load -> cluster -> extract -> persist
 ├── sample_data.json        # nine messy, cross-platform sample listings
 ├── requirements.txt        # empty on purpose - stdlib only
 └── tests/
     ├── test_attributes.py
-    └── test_dedup.py
+    ├── test_dedup.py
+    └── test_db.py           # persistence + end-to-end idempotency
 ```